EU strikes compromise to set new climate target

 The European Union accounts for about a tenth of world greenhouse gas emissions and has generally done more than other major industrial powers to curb the gases blamed for global warming.

-But Green campaigners said Friday's deal signaled the EU was becoming less ambitious.
+But Green campaigners said Friday's deal signalled the EU was becoming less ambitious.

 Aside from the headline emissions goals, they were disappointed by a softening in the final agreement of targets for increasing the use of solar, wind and other renewable energy sources and for improving efficiency through measures such as insulation and cleaner engines.